fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ## Week 14: Review and Reflection 1
+This week we're really starting to ramp down for the course.
+Your final reading responses are due on Monday (there are more weekly reflections due, however).
+As a warm up for the course final (due the last Friday of Finals Week), your weekly reflection this week will be to analyze Wednesday's reading in terms of the whole course.

 ### Mon 11/16
 - Christie Aschwanden, [You Can’t Trust What You Read About Nutrition](http://fivethirtyeight.com/features/you-cant-trust-what-you-read-about-nutrition/), (_FiveThirtyEight_, Jan 6, 2016).